Richard Sezibera: Career

 Following his graduation at Makerere University, he worked at Mbuya Hospital in Kampala, Uganda, before transferring to Mbale Regional Referral Hospital in Mbale, Eastern Uganda, where he worked in the Department of Obstetrics and Gynecology.

 In 1990, he joined the Rwanda Patriotic Front / Rwanda Patriotic Army (RPF/RPA) as a field medical officer.
 He rose to the rank of Major within the RPA in 1993.

-In July 1994, Dr. Sezibera was appointed Physician to the President of the Republic of Rwanda.
+In July 1994, Sezibera was appointed Physician to the President of the Republic of Rwanda.
 In this position, he concurrently served as military aide to the President of Rwanda.

 In 1995, he became a Member of Parliament.
 He was elected President of the Parliamentary Commission on Social Affairs, which exercised oversight over the government departments mandated to deal with issues of health.

 In 1999, he was appointed Ambassador of Rwanda to the United States of America, with concurrent accreditation to Mexico, Argentina and Brazil.